jsgabriel1/master_project/README.md

-# Master Project
+# Climate Change Impacts on Indigenous and Afro-descendant Lands (Master Project)

- This repository contains data used to analyze the impact of climate change on the well-being of Indigenous and Afro-descendant communities living on traditional lands.
-The analysis focuses on the interplay between climate-related risks, land use perspectives, and their socio-environmental effects.
-Organized by José Gabriel M. da Cruz.
+This repository contains data and analysis related to the impact of climate change on the well-being of Indigenous and Afro-descendant communities living on traditional lands in Brazil.
+The analysis explores the interactions between climate-related risks, land use, and socio-environmental outcomes.

+Prepared by: José Gabriel M. da Cruz

 #Metadata
 | Abbreviation       | Variable (AdaptaBrasil)       | Description                                                                                                                                       |